 Asthma and Exercise

-While there is a link between asthma and exercise, just because a person has asthma, it doesn't mean he or she can't participate in sports or other forms of exercise.
+Just because a person has asthma, it doesn't mean he or she can't participate in sports or other forms of exercise.
 Some sports (such as basketball) are more likely to trigger asthma symptoms than others.
-Statistics on asthma and exercise indicate that exercise-induced asthma occurs in almost 40 percent of individuals who have allergic rhinitis or atopic dermatitis.
+Statistics indicate that exercise-induced asthma occurs in almost 40 percent of individuals who have allergic rhinitis or atopic dermatitis.

 Exercise-induced asthma is the development of asthma symptoms during exercise.
-Exercise-induced asthma triggers the airways to become narrower, and less air flows through to your lung tissues.
+This type of asthma triggers the airways to become narrower, and less air flows through to your lung tissues.
 For those with exercise-induced asthma, it can be hard to exercise for more than 30 minutes at a time.
-Exercise-induced asthma symptoms typically start after 5 to 20 minutes of nonstop exercise, and may include cough, wheezing, difficulty breathing, and/or chest tightness.
+Symptoms typically start after 5 to 20 minutes of nonstop exercise, and may include cough, wheezing, difficulty breathing, and/or chest tightness.

 Regular physical exercise is important for good health.
-If exercise brings on asthma symptoms, work with your doctor to find the best way to avoid having symptoms when you exercise.
+If physical activity brings on asthma symptoms, work with your healthcare provider to find the best way to avoid having symptoms when you exercise.

 Some people with asthma use inhaled quick-relief medication before exercising to keep their symptoms under control.
 If you use your asthma medication as directed and learn how to pace yourself, you should be able to take part in any physical activity or sport you choose.
 In fact, many Olympic athletes have asthma.